Burkina Faso's Military Government Dissolves All Political Parties - PRESS AI WORLD

 Burkina Faso's Military Government Dissolves All Political Parties

-• Government assets from dissolved parties will be transferred to the state.
+• All assets of the dissolved parties will be transferred to the state as part of the crackdown on dissent.

-• Captain Ibrahim Traoré's junta continues to strengthen ties with Russia while distancing from Western influences.
+• The military has strengthened ties with Russia for security support while distancing from Western influences.

 Gallery